DanielSincere/FQAuth/README.md

-# FQAuth
+# SincereAuth

-FQAuth sets up for you everything you need in your app and on the server to enable Sign in with Apple in your app.
+SincereAuth sets up for you everything you need in your app and on the server to enable Sign in with Apple in your app.
 Apple has done a lot of nice stuff for us here.
 But there's still a lot to handle as an indie dev.
-FQAuth handles for you or gives you a great open-source starting point to modify.
+SincereAuth handles for you or gives you a great open-source starting point to modify.

 ## Goals